firasabualkomboz/firasabualkomboz/README.md

 # Hi there , i am a web developer  <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Hi.gif" width="29px">

 ## 🤵 About Me:
+- I am a Web Designer and Developer .
-- I am currently working remotely designing and developing websites on the <a href="https://www.freelancer.com/u/ferasout">Freelancer platform</a>
+- I am currently working remotely designing and developing websites on the <a href="https://www.freelancer.com/u/ferasout">Freelancer platform</a> .
--
+- specialized in PHP | Laravel .
-I have extensive experience in developing high-quality websites with responsive designs with all kinds of screens and phones such as, ✬ Development of electronic stores
+- I have extensive experience in developing high-quality websites with responsive designs with all kinds of screens and phones . such as,
+✬ Development of electronic stores
 ✬ Development of news websites
 ✬ Development of a Dashboard with all the details